umitdincel/cv/index.md

 - Knows Facebook Marketing/Ad Tech Domain
 - Loves & Contributes to side-projects
 - Enjoys spending time in nature and sea
-- See below for code examples and open source personal projects

 ## Currently